alexdmoss/runbooks/content/application-2/alerts/newrelic-alerts/_index.md

 **Summary:** The rules configured in NewRelic detected an anomaly

-**Customer Impact:** customer has problems with their journey to buy something
+**Customer Impact:** customer has problems with their journey to do X

 **Actions:**